ministryofjustice/modernisation-platform-configuration-management/ansible/roles/amazon-cloudwatch-agent/README.md

+# FIXME: this page needs an extensive re-write

 # Cloudwatch Agent Role

 This role installs the Cloudwatch Agent on a Linux host and configures it to send metrics to Cloudwatch.